 40% of visitors leave sites that aren’t mobile-friendly.

 That’s right.
 A 2013 SurveyMonkey study found that a full 40% of mobile viewers will exit and find another website if the first site isn’t mobile-friendly.
-Browsers also avoid mobile slackers: Google dings websites that aren’t mobile-friendly, and penalizes those that take longer than one second to load.
+Browsers also avoid mobile slackers: Google dings websites that aren’t mobile optimized, and penalizes those that take longer than 1 second to load.
 Ouch.

 Kristin Hall, a veteran of affiliate and online marketing, explains: